apache/couchdb-glazier/README.md

 not available at a consistent compiler and VC runtime release.

 There is a branch of glazier that has been used to build each CouchDB release.

-## UNIX-friendly shell details

-Our goal is to get the path set up in this order:

-1. erlang and couchdb build helper scripts
-2. Microsoft VC compiler, linker, etc from Windows SDK
-3. cygwin path for other build tools like make, autoconf, libtool
-4. the remaining windows system path

-It seems this is a challenge for most environments, so `glazier` gets this all right for you by running the MSVC environment, then tacking on the things Erlang expects at the end of the path.

-Overall, the desired order for your $PATH is:

-- Erlang build helper scripts
-- Visual C++ / .NET framework / SDK
-- Ancillary Erlang and CouchDB packaging tools
-- Usual cygwin unix tools such as make, gcc
-- Ancillary glazier/relax tools for building dependent libraries
-- Usual Windows folders `%windir%;%windir%\system32` etc
-- Various settings form the `otp_build` script

-More details are at [erlang INSTALL-Win32.md on github](https://github.com/erlang/otp/blob/master/HOWTO/INSTALL-WIN32.md)

 ## Windows silent installs